Connecting With Your Child

 Faith's Lodge - The mission of Faith’s Lodge is to provide a place where parents and families facing the serious illness or loss of a child can retreat to reflect on the past, renew strength for the present, and build hope for the future.

-Return to Zero Center for Healing - Retreats for bereaved women that help them find community, connect with their child, and nuture themselves.
+Return to Zero: HOPE - Retreats for bereaved women that help them find community, connect with their child, and nuture themselves.

 Alex's Peace - Beautiful bookmarks given to any bereaved family at no charge.
 Requests and correspondence all done via Facebook.